Three law enforcement officers killed in North Carolina, police say | Law-Order

 Three law enforcement officers killed in North Carolina, police say

+The fugitive, who opened fire on officers as they arrived at the residence, was himself fatally shot during the gunfight, and two other suspects were arrested after an ensuing standoff, according to the Charlotte-Mecklenburg Police Department.
 President Biden was briefed on the incident and has spoken with North Carolina Governor Roy Cooper, the White House said.
-Charlotte-Mecklenburg Police Department chief Johnny Jennings said at a press conference the three officers who were killed were part of a U.S. Marshall's Task Force, comprised of officers from multiple agencies.

-Three law enforcement officers were killed and another four were shot and wounded in Charlotte, North Carolina, and a suspect was found dead, police said on Monday.
+Three law enforcement officers were shot to death and five others were wounded on Monday in a gun battle that erupted while they were serving a fugitive arrest warrant at a house in Charlotte, North Carolina, authorities said.
+The fugitive, who opened fire on officers as they arrived at the residence, was himself fatally shot during the gunfight, and two other suspects were arrested after an ensuing standoff, according to the Charlotte-Mecklenburg Police Department.

 President Biden was briefed on the incident and has spoken with North Carolina Governor Roy Cooper, the White House said.
+Charlotte-Mecklenburg Police Department chief Johnny Jennings said at a press conference the three officers who were killed were part of a U.S. Marshal's Task Force, consisting of officers from multiple agencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)